This introductory course aims to give staff members advice on setting up and using social media to support their work.

 Main Campus (3W 3.7)

-Event Speaker/Organiser: Tom Mason Course Code: RSUSM Topic: Digital Capability: All UKPSF: All RDF: Target Audience: All doctoral students, research staff and academic staff
+Event Speaker/Organiser: Tom Mason Course Code: RSUSM Topic: UKPSF: N/A Curriculum Transformation: N/A Bath Blend: N/A Digital Capability: N/A RDF: N/A Target Audience: All doctoral students, research staff and academic staff

 Bookings are closed for this event.